 3. Fully-integrated wearable system: sense, compute, control

 Multi-modal biowearable systems: Despite the significant potential of organic/hydrogel bioelectronics for conformable human-centric healthcare applications, the absence of a compact readout platform impairs wearability of the entire system.
 We developed the PERfECT readout platform—a coin-sized, low-power, and multiplexed unit designed for wearable analysis of organic/hydrogel electrodes and biotransistors.
 Here, we develop multi-modal biowearable systems capable of revealing health parameters that cannot be discerned with a single parameter alone.
 Simultaneously, we develop closed-loop biowearables for sensor-controlled automatic medicine, such as glucose sensing and insulin injection.
-Read more: Analytical Chemistry, Nature, IEEE Electron Device Lett., AllAboutCircuits, Animation of sensing.
+Read more: Nature Electronics, Science Advances, Analytical Chemistry, Nature, IEEE Electron Device Lett., AllAboutCircuits, Animation of sensing.

 Funded by: